ZhenyingZhu/StudyNotes/SystemDesign.md

   - fetch the position of the latest log message in a linearizble way, and wait for all entries up to that position to be returned (ZooKeeper `sync()`)
   - read from a replica syncly updated on writes (chain replication)

-Implementing total order broadcast using linearizable storage
+Implementing total order broadcast using linearizable storage **[KEY]**

-- vise versa, when have a linearizable register with compare-and-set ops, can implement total order broadcase
+- vise versa, when have a linearizable register with compare-and-set ops, can implement total order broadcast
 - when write, append the seq num, then send the message to all nodes.
 Each node applies the message based on the seq num.
 There should be no gap in the seq nums
 - the linearizable compare-and-set register and total order broadcast have the same consensus challenge to solve

+**HERE**

 Distributed Transactions and Consensus